Q. What is an application

 temporarily absent from work.
 Before a

-hearing is held on the application the report of the Industrial Relations Officer will be
+hearing is held on the application the report of the Returning Officer will be

 made available to the parties.